envoylabs/cw20-bondcamp/README.md

 ![Build and Test](https://github.com/envoylabs/cw20-bondcamp/actions/workflows/build_and_test.yml/badge.svg)

-Important: work on this has been halted in favour of moving to a [CW1155](https://github.com/CosmWasm/cosmwasm-plus/tree/main/packages/cw1155) based contract.

 # CW-20 Bondcamp

 Excuse the name.
 More docs coming soon.
 Issue and buy tokens based on a `Work` by and `Artist` that has a permalink URI.